WordPress Hosting · Independent Advice WordPress hosting service

 04Do you sell WordPress hosting?

-No. We are not a hosting reseller.
+We are not a hosting reseller.
 We do not earn affiliate commissions on the hosts we recommend, which means our advice stays independent.
 We charge a fixed engagement fee for hosting setup, migration, or ongoing management.
 The host invoices you directly.
 This avoids the conflict of interest where agencies push you to expensive hosts for kickbacks.

 05How long does WordPress hosting migration take?